 You blame hormones for your monthly acne breakouts and your mood swings.
 They lay at the heart of your perimenopausal hot flashes, insomnia, and mood swings.
 However, while they often get a bad rap, hormones are not necessarily as bad as they’ve been portrayed.
 They are simply chemicals that affect growth and development, your metabolism, sexual function, reproduction, and mood.

 For women, hormones are particularly important to understand during menopause, a time when your natural estrogen levels are dropping.
 Together, you and your doctor have decisions to make about how to handle those changes, explains Jonathan Weinstein, M.D., an OB/GYN on the medical staff at Baylor Regional Medical Center at Plano.

 Know the current data.
-Women going through menopause are likely to experience hot flashes, irritability, mood swings, bladder problems and more, Dr. Weinstein says.
-Moreover, the estrogen withdrawal, he explains, causes skin to become less elastic leading to changes of the genitalia that can result in pain during intercourse, vaginal dryness, urinary incontinence and difficulty with bowel movements.
+Women going through menopause are likely to experience hot flashes, irritability, mood swings, bladder problems, and more, Dr. Weinstein says.
+Moreover, the estrogen withdrawal, he explains, causes the skin to become less elastic leading to changes of the genitalia that can result in pain during intercourse, vaginal dryness, urinary incontinence, and difficulty with bowel movements.

 Today, Dr. Weinstein says, “several hormone therapy replacement options that have better safety profiles are available.”
 Doses also tend to be lower than 10 years ago, he says, and beyond pills, options include patches and gels that contain estrogen and progesterone.

 Choose your future.
 Ultimately, hormone therapy is a choice you and your doctor should make together.

 “There are potential risks, but you have to weigh those risks against the benefits,” Dr. Weinstein says.
 “If women don’t take hormones, they’ll make it through menopause, but they’ll have an increased risk for mood swings, anxiety, and depression.”